bertt/SharpGeoApi/README.md

 ## Content negotiation

 Default response content-type is application/json.
-Mediatype text/html is supported in querystring using the f=html parameter or in the request header (accept: text/html).
+Mediatype text/html is supported in querystring using the request header (accept: text/html).

 For constructing the HTML pages the Razor View Engine is used.